 From the Pastor’s Desk:

-Throughout this year, I will be spending time reflecting upon various hymns.
+Throughout this year, I have be spending time reflecting upon various hymns.
 We may not think about hymns as a way that we teach and pass on the faith, but the reality is that many of us can remember hymns a lot easier than memorizing scripture.

 (material for this article was adapted from website: www.umcdiscipleship.org)